 If a party or witness does not attend or chooses not to submit to cross-examination at the hearing, the Decisionmaker may not rely on any prior statement made by that party or witness in the ultimate determination of responsibility.
-The Decision-maker(s) may not draw any inference solely from a party's or witness's absence from the hearing or refusal to answer cross-examination or other questions.
+The Decision-maker(s) may not draw any inference solely from a party's or witness's absence.